Site icon Survival Dispatch

 Afterwards, we found some large trees away from our camp and leaned the poles at a 45 degree angle.
 This would prompt squirrels to run up the pole and get caught in the snares.

-I was impressed with how quickly the boys caught on to the techniques I was teaching, and was blown away by how well they followed direction.
+I was impressed with how quickly the kids caught on to the techniques I was teaching, and was blown away by how well they followed direction.
 Now it was time for a little lesson in firearms safety.
 I had brought my old Nylon 66 .22 rifle, and wanted to do some target practice in case we saw any critters.
-I showed the boys how to hit a small cedar tree about 20 yards away.
+I showed the kids how to hit a small cedar tree about 20 yards away.
 To my amazement, they both were able to hit the same spot on the first try.
-These boys were pros.
+These kids were pros.

 It was getting late so we checked our traps and gill net one more time.
 We had caught one squirrel, but it looked like it had worked its way free.